nlehir/FTML/README.md

 ### practical_sessions/

 Instructions for the practical sessions, with the solutions uploaded after the relevant session.

+These subfolders will be updated before each session.

 ### project/

-Instructions for the project.
+Instructions for the project, will be uploaded during the course.

 ### simulations/

-Example simulations that will be useful in the class.
+Example simulations that will be useful for the class.

 ### slides/

-Slides for the lectures.
+Slides for the lectures, will also be updated along the duration of the course.